 Roads, be they straight or winding, enable us to get from A to B, but at the same time, they constrain us to a vision set by someone else, to travel a path blazed by others.

-When people ask me where I most enjoyed working my immediate response is, “Libya”.
-Most are stunned at this response but for the vast majority of my time in Libya, I worked in the desert where there were no roads.
+When people ask me where I most enjoyed working my immediate response is, “libya”.
+Most are stunned at this response but for the vast majority of my time in libya, I worked in the desert where there were no roads.
 There were no fences hemming me in.
 I was free to travel in any direction I wanted to.

 January is usually the time when people set out on a new path with the best of intentions.
 But by the end of January, most resolutions lie in tatters.
 Perhaps that's because our goals are really someone else's.
 The roads we have embarked upon are long, straight, and boring, laid out before us by some forgotten surveyor whose motivation was completely different to our own.